 Bulimia occurs most commonly during adolescence and young adulthood.
 It affects individuals across all genders, races, and socioeconomic backgrounds.
 Over a lifetime, between 0.5% of men and 1.5% of women report suffering from bulimia at some point.
 These percentages convert to about 1.5 million men and 4.7 million women in the United States.

-Effects of Bulimia
+Health Effects of Bulimia

 Long-term, the effects of bulimia are life-threatening.
 Dehydration and electrolyte imbalance from purging can lead to dizziness, fatigue, low blood pressure, and low heart rate.
 Other effects from regularly vomiting include a sore throat, tooth decay, gum disease, and stomach ulcers.
 Women who use bulimia to reduce their weight below healthy levels may experience a lack of menstruation and hormonal imbalance that can lead to hair loss and chronic fatigue.
 It is important to know that in the long-term, this illness is deadly.
 Nearly 4% of people with bulimia will not survive.
 This rate excludes the higher rates of suicide in people who suffer with eating disorders as a whole.